AlexsLemonade/refinebio-examples/differential-expression/README.md

 If you've already created a GCT format file from your data, like is described above, you can create a a CLS format using GenePattern's online
 [CLSFileCreator](http://software.broadinstitute.org/cancer/software/genepattern/modules/docs/ClsFileCreator/4)

-*Now login into [GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf), select a `Differential Expression` notebook, and follow the instructions to upload and analyze your newly created GCT and CLS files*
+*Now login into [GenePattern](https://cloud.genepattern.org/gp/pages/login.jsf), select a `Differential Expression` module, and follow the instructions to upload and analyze your newly created GCT and CLS files*